 The board of directors has adopted guidelines for the remuneration of executive personnel in Gjensidige in accordance with applicable law.
-The guidelines were presented to the annual general meeting in 2022.
-Both the guidelines and the company's remuneration report report on remuneration of executive personnel are available at www.gjensidige.no.
+The guidelines are presented to the ordinary general meeting upon any significant change and at least every fourth year.
+Both the guidelines and the company's remuneration report on remuneration of executive personnel are available at www.gjensidige.com